Marqui Christian

-Marqui Christian (born October 27, 1994) is an American football safety who is a free agent.
-He played college football at Midwestern State.
-He was selected by the Arizona Cardinals in the fifth round of the 2016 NFL Draft and has also played for the Los Angeles Rams and New York Jets.
+Marqui Christian (born October 27, 1994) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Midwestern State Mustangs.
+He was selected by the Arizona Cardinals in the fifth round of the 2016 NFL draft, and also was a member of the Los Angeles Rams, Chicago Bears, and New York Jets.

-Early years
+Early life

 Christian attended Spring High School in Spring, Texas.

 College career

-Christian played college football at Midwestern State University from 2013 to 2016.
+Christian played college football at Midwestern State University from 2012 to 2015.
 He was named the Lone Star Conference's Top Male Athlete in 2016.

 Professional career

 Arizona Cardinals

-The Arizona Cardinals drafted Christian in the fifth round with the 167th overall selection of the 2016 NFL Draft.
+The Arizona Cardinals selected Christian in the fifth round with the 167th overall selection of the 2016 NFL draft.
 On September 27, 2016, he was waived by the team.

 Los Angeles Rams

 On September 28, 2016, Christian was claimed off waivers by the Los Angeles Rams.
 He was placed on injured reserve on December 19, 2016 with an ankle injury.

 On December 27, 2017, Christian was placed on injured reserve with a shoulder injury.